-The Vizio V21-H8 is long, but it should still fit between the legs of most 55" TVs.
+The Vizio V21 soundbar is long, but it should still fit between the legs of most 55" TVs.
 Also, it isn't very tall, so it shouldn't block your TV screen unless your TV sits flush against your table.

-The subwoofer is about the same width as an average desktop PC, but it's also fairly short.
+The subwoofer is about the same width as an average desktop PC, but unlike many other soundbars with an external subwoofer such as the TCL Alto 6+, it's also fairly short.
 It connects wirelessly to the bar, so you can place it anywhere in your room as long as it can connect to a power source.

 There are no satellites in this setup.

 The back of the bar has two openings for the power cable and the input ports.
 You can also wall-mount this bar using the universal holes found on its underside.